 At St. Marks, our normal Sunday Worship includes a single service of Holy Eucharist.
-On October 2, the service moved to 9:30 am to better allow families and folks commuting in to join for worship.
+Starting this Fall, the service moved to 9:30 am to better allow families and folks commuting in to join for worship.

-We are also reintroducing a weekday service of Holy Eucharist.
-Beginning October 6, we will have Holy Eucharist on Thursdays at 9 am, with a Bible/Book study following.
+We are also celebrate a weekday service of Holy Eucharist on Thursdays at 9 am, with a Bible/Book study following.

 Those who are familiar with worship in a Roman Catholic or Lutheran setting will likely find it easy to follow our services.
 Our worship is enriched by the participation of those in our community- both during services and behind the scenes.

 Music at St. Mark's enhances our spiritual life on many levels.
 We are blessed with an historic Aeolian-Skinner pipe organ that deepens and enriches our worship experience.
 Even when we have not been able to join together in person the Music at St. Mark's program brought hymns and voluntaries in to our homes.

 bottom of page